astropy/halotools/docs/install.rst

 	halotools.test()  #  v0.5 and earlier

-Whether you installed the master branch or a release branch, the message that concludes the execution of the test suite should not indicate that there were any errors or failures.
+Whether you installed the main branch or a release branch, the message that concludes the execution of the test suite should not indicate that there were any errors or failures.
 A typical acceptable test suite report will read something like "445 passed, 45 skipped in 383.2 seconds".
-If you installed the master branch, your message may read something like "475 passed, 4 xfailed in 374.3 seconds".
+If you installed the main branch, your message may read something like "475 passed, 4 xfailed in 374.3 seconds".
 The *xfail* marker is shorthand for "expected failure"; tests marked by *xfail* do not indicate a bug or installation problem; instead, this indicates that there is a new feature that has only been partially implemented.
 If you encounter problems when running the test suite, please be sure you have installed the package dependencies first before raising a Github Issue and/or contacting the Halotools developers.

 Troubleshooting